skx/cpmulator/README.md

 * Over time it has become more functional:
   * It can now run ZORK 1, 2, & 3, as well as The Hitchhiker's guide to the galaxy and other similar games.

-I've implemented enough of the BIOS functions to run simple well-behaved utilities, but I've not implemented any notion of disk access - only file-based I/O.
+I've implemented enough of the BIOS functions to run simple binaries, including Microsoft BASIC, but I've not implemented any notion of disk-based access.  (i.e. Opening, Reading/Writing, Closing files is absolutely fine, but any API call that refers to tracks, sectors, or disks will fail.)

-A companion repository contains a collection of vintage CP/M software you can use with this emulator:
+A companion repository contains a collection of vintage CP/M software you can use with this, or any other, emulator:

 * [https://github.com/skx/cpm-dist](https://github.com/skx/cpm-dist)